Father Divine

 Father Divine (c.
 1876 – September 10, 1965), also known as Reverend M. J. Divine, was an American spiritual leader from about 1907 until his death in 1965.
 His full self-given name was Reverend Major Jealous Divine, and he was also known as "the Messenger" early in his life.
 He founded the International Peace Mission movement, formed its doctrine and oversaw its growth from a small and predominantly black congregation into a multiracial and international church.
-Many consider him to be a cult leader since he claimed to be God.
+He also engaged in anti-lynching activism.
+His organization had a few tens of thousands of adherents and was the largest property owner in Harlem at one time.
+Many consider him to be a cult leader, since he claimed to be God.

 Life and career

 Prior to 1912: Early life and original name

 Little is known about Father Divine's early life, or even his real given name.
 Father Divine and the peace movement he started did not keep many records.
 Father Divine declined several offers to write his biography, saying that "the history of God would not be useful in mortal terms".
 He also refused to acknowledge his relationship with any family.
 Newspapers in the 1930s had to dig up his probable given name: George Baker.
 This name is not recognized by the Library of Congress, and from 1979, there is no further use of that name as a heading for Father Divine in libraries' catalogs.

-Federal Bureau of Investigation files record his name as George Baker alias "God".
+Federal Bureau of Investigation files record his name as George Baker, alias "God".
 In 1936 Eliza Mayfield claimed to be Father Divine's mother.
 She stated that his real name was Frederick Edwards from Hendersonville, North Carolina, and he had abandoned a wife and five children, but Mayfield offered no proof and claimed not to remember his father's name.
 Father Divine replied that "God has no mother."

 Father Divine's childhood remains a contentious point.
 Some, especially earlier researchers, suppose that he was born in the Deep South, most likely in Georgia, as the son of sharecroppers.
 Newer research by Jill Watts, based on census data, finds evidence for a George Baker Jr. of appropriate age born in an African-American enclave of Rockville, Maryland, called Monkey Run.
 If this theory is correct, his mother was a former slave named Nancy Baker, who died in May 1897.

 Most researchers agree that Father Divine's parents were freed black slaves.
 Recordkeeping about this generation of African Americans was notoriously poor, so controversy about his upbringing is not likely to be resolved.
 On the other hand, he and his first wife, Peninniah (variant spellings: Penninah, Peninnah, Penniah) claimed that they were married on June 6, 1882.
 This date appears to have a spiritual meaning rather than a literal one.